Thousands protest in Brazil in support of justice minister

 Scores of top players across the political spectrum as well as business figures have been taken down.

-But critics say Moro -- who handed Lula his first conviction for taking bribes and money laundering in 2017, effectively ending both his election hopes and decades of center-left rule in Brazil -- targeted the former president and his popular Workers' Party (PT) most of all.
+But critics say Moro -- who handed Lula his first conviction in 2017 for money-laundering and taking bribes, effectively ending both his election hopes and decades of center-left rule -- targeted the former president and his popular Workers Party (PT) most of all.

-The Supreme Court last week postponed debate on whether Moro had been impartial.
+The Supreme Court last week postponed debate on whether Moro had been impartial, after rejecting a petition to free Lula.

 Lula, who led Brazil through a historic boom from 2003 to 2010, has denied all the corruption charges against him.

-He has long argued they were politically motivated to prevent him from competing in the 2018 election that was ultimately won by Bolsonaro.
+He has long argued that they were politically motivated to prevent him from competing in the 2018 election, ultimately won by Bolsonaro.